s-ben/Fractal-Mosaics/README.md

 # Prerequisites

 Fractal Mosaics is implemented in Matlab.
-You’ll need a copy of Matlab with the Signal Processing toolbox installed (any version should work, most should come with the Signal Processing toolbox).
+You’ll need a copy of Matlab with the Signal Processing toolbox installed (any version should work and most should come with the Signal Processing toolbox).

 # Getting Started

 1. Download the demo example ([zip](https://github.com/s-ben/Fractal-Mosaics/raw/gh-pages/code/fractal_mosaics.zip), [tgz](https://github.com/s-ben/Fractal-Mosaics/raw/gh-pages/code/fractal_mosaics.tgz)).
-This has all the code you need.
+This example has all the code you need.
 Simply modify the example to create your own mosaics.
 2. Download the [example image set](https://docs.google.com/file/d/0B_2ApIVBvXm1RlFjTmVwUXRIcms/edit?usp=sharing) (706 MB database of greyscale images of San Francisco).
-3. Unpack zip file with images into the /library_images folder in the demo example.
+3. Unpack the zip file containing the example image set and copy its contents into the /library_images folder in the demo example.
 4. Navigate to the /m-files directory
 5. Run ‘fractal_mosaic.m’